What's in the sky?6.1 - Be able to recognise the following astronomical phenomena visible to the naked eye, including:

 The ISS (International Space Station) moves over the course of the sky over a matter of minutes.
 It can be brighter than the planets and is unmistakable in the sky.

-Multiple bright lights slowly moving over the sky.
+Multiple bright white and red lights slowly moving over the sky.
 You've seen a plane at night time.

 With the naked eye this appears as a faint grey band in the sky.
 Through binoculars or a small telescope individual stars can be seen.